woctezuma/steam-groups/README.md

 [![Python 3][python3 image]][pyup]
 [![Code coverage][codecov image]][codecov]

-> Disclaimer: The Travis build fails because I cannot publicly share my own API key in `data/api_key.txt`.
+> Disclaimer: you will have to fill in your own API key in `data/api_key.txt` or in environment variable API_KEY.

 This repository contains code to analyze the libraries of members of Steam groups.